yogsototh/Scratch/multi/blog/Haskell-OpenGL-Mandelbrot.md

 </div>

-And you can also consider small changes in other source files.
+And you can also consider minor changes in the `YGL.hs` source file.

 - [`YGL.hs`](code/06_Mandelbulb/YGL.hs), the 3D rendering framework
 - [`Mandel`](code/06_Mandelbulb/Mandel.hs), the mandel function